Iraqi special forces seize Mosul district in fresh push

 On the eastern front, special forces pushed into the Qadisiya al-Thaniya district, on the northern edge of the small pocket of neighborhoods they control so far, Sabah al-Numani, spokesman for the Counter Terrorism Service, told Reuters.

-"We have encountered heavy resistance from the enemy," he said, describing what he called "obstructive patrols" of militant forces trying to hold up the advance.
+"We have encountered heavy resistance from the enemy," he said, with what he called "obstructive patrols" of militant forces trying to hold up the advance.

 "We are facing the most difficult form of urban warfare, fighting with the presence of civilians, but our forces are trained for this sort of combat."